Aside from the happy couple, their parents, and the wedding party, the most important person at a wedding might just be the photographer.

 You’ve said your vows.
 You’ve exchanged your rings.
 Now the only thing left to do is kiss!

 When your officiant says, “You may kiss the bride,” your photographer should start snapping away like crazy.
-This is your first moment as an actual married couple — it should be captured for posterity so you can show it to your grandchildren in 30 years!
+This is the first chance you get to express your physical love as a married couple.
+It also has the potential to be one of the best photos in your entire wedding album.

 The Newlyweds Shot